 Like every other project management software out there, Monday.com all allows you to create tasks and assign those tasks to team members.

 Similar to the other platforms on this list, Monday.com incorporates templates that you can then customize.
-You can add hashtags, due dates, ratings, person assignment, status, color coordination, and much more. you can track time, see who’s in charge of what, mark locations, add text, numbers, links.
+You can add hashtags, due dates, ratings, person assignment, status, color coordination, and much more.
+You can track time, see who’s in charge of what, mark locations, add text, numbers, links.
+There's also the ability to add code-free automation to your boards.
 They provide many different overview options, although the entire team is then locked into this view.
-Options include timelines, files, calendars, Kanban or more.
+Options include timelines, files, calendars, Kanban, or more.

 To our surprise, Monday.com is the least used out of the four.
 We had seen their advertising almost everywhere on our social media and thought that they were probably the biggest and the baddest of the bunch.

-Although it's first on our list, Monday.com comes at the fourth position with over 1,400 reviews and over 6,000 followers on twitter.
-It has an average of 4.5 / 5 star reviews from customers.
+Although it's first on our list, Monday.com comes in the fourth position with over 1,400 reviews and over 6,000 followers on twitter.
+It has an average of 4.5 / 5-star reviews from customers.

 They've got their based covered - Monday.com has about 15 third party apps integration, some of them are dropbox, google calendar, google drive, google analytics, Microsoft excel among others.
 It is reported that Monday.com integrates with 20% of third party applications in the project management and planning sector through API integrations.